-The new government offensive came amid an international arms embargo and airstrike campaign designed to establish a no-fly zone and provide humanitarian relief for civilians threatened by the Libyan military.
+The new offensive was launched in the wake of an international arms embargo and air strike campaign designed to establish a no-fly zone and provide humanitarian relief for civilians threatened by the Libyan military.

-British Prime Minister David Cameron told the House of Commons that the U.N.
-Security Council mandate for the Libya mission "allows all necessary measures to protect civilians and populated areas (and) this would not necessarily rule out provision of assistance to those protecting civilians in certain circumstances."
+British Prime Minister David Cameron told the House of Commons Wednesday that the United Nations Security Council mandate "allows all necessary measures to protect civilians and populated areas (and) this would not necessarily rule out provision of assistance to those protecting civilians in certain circumstances."

-"As I've said before, we do not rule it out but we have not taken the decision to do so," Cameron said Wednesday.
+"As I've said before, we do not rule it out but we have not taken the decision to do so," he said.